Demonstration of Gd-GEM detector design for neutron macromolecular crystallography applications: Introduction

-For spallation source instruments solid neutron converters in combination with Micro Pattern Gaseous Detectors (MPGDs)~\cite{Titov2013,Guerard2012} are a promising option to achieve the spatial resolution of the neutron image plate with sufficient time resolution, high-rate capabilities and a reasonable neutron detection efficiency.
-To obtain a good spatial resolution, a data analysis technique based on the principle of the Time Projection Chamber (TPC) was developed.
-It has first been successfully applied to MPGDs with $^{10}$B$_4$C converters~\cite{Hoglund2012}.
-A position resolution better than 200~$\mu$m was obtained by determining the start of the ionization track~\cite{Pfeiffer2015}.
-To improve the low detection efficiency (less than 5$\%$), the $^{10}$B$_4$C converter has been replaced with a more efficient gadolinium converter.
+For spallation source instruments the combination of solid neutron converters with Micro Pattern Gaseous Detectors (MPGDs)~\cite{Titov2013,Guerard2012} is a promising option to achieve a similar spatial resolution to the neutron image plate with sufficient time resolution, high-rate capabilities and a reasonable neutron detection efficiency.
+A time-resolved detector is necessary to be able to carry out a Time-of-Flight analysis of the neutrons in the diffraction spots, to disentangle the spatial overlap of reflections that occur at the same location, but at different wavelengths.
+The nanosecond time resolution of the detector and readout system~\cite{Scharenberg2020} is far better than the required microsecond resolution.
+The rate capabilities of Triple-GEM detectors~\cite{Thuiner2016} and the readout system~\cite{Pfeiffer2022} together support the requirements for NMX, which are estimated to be less than one MHz per cm$^{2}$.
+To obtain a good spatial resolution, the $\mu$TPC data analysis technique, based on the principle of the Time Projection Chamber (TPC), was developed.
+Charge produced close to the neutron converter has to drift to the amplification stage of the detector, whereas charge produced close to the first GEM is directly amplified.
+The $\mu$TPC method retains therefore the x and y-strip with the largest time as start of the ionisation track and thus as position where the neutron interacted in the neutron converter.
+The method has first been successfully applied to MPGDs with $^{10}$B$_4$C converters~\cite{Hoglund2012}.
+A position resolution with a $\sigma$ better than 200~$\mu$m was obtained by determining the starting point of the neutron-induced ionization track~\cite{Pfeiffer2015}.
+To improve the low detection efficiency (less than 5$\%$ at 1.8 \AA), the $^{10}$B$_4$C converter has been replaced with a more efficient gadolinium converter.

-A prototype of the NMX detector~\cite{Pfeiffer2016} consisting of a Triple-GEM detector~\cite{Altunbas2002} with Gd converter has first been tested in 2016 at the R2D2 beam line at the JEEP II research reactor at the Institute for Energy Technology (IFE) in Kjeller/Norway~\cite{IFE}.
-The properties of natural and isoptope-enriched Gd neutron converters have been studied in detail in work package 4 of the European Horizon2020 grant BrightnESS~\cite{BrightnESS2015}.
+A prototype of the NMX detector~\cite{Pfeiffer2016} consisting of a Triple-GEM detector~\cite{Altunbas2002} with Gd converter has first been tested in 2016 at the R2D2 beamline at the JEEP II research reactor at the Institute for Energy Technology (IFE) in Kjeller/Norway~\cite{IFE}.
+With the natural Gd converter, a position resolution with a $\sigma$ better than 400~$\mu$m was measured.
+The properties of natural and isotope-enriched Gd ($^{157}$Gd) neutron converters have been studied in detail in work package 4 of the European Horizon2020 grant BrightnESS~\cite{BrightnESS2015}.
+This work presents measurement with the improved version of the NMX detector prototype at the neutron reactor of the Budapest Neutron Centre (BNC)~\cite{BNC} and at the D16 instrument at the Institut Laue-Langevin (ILL)~\cite{ILL} in Grenoble in the year 2018.
+The purpose of these measurements was to determine the spatial resolution of the detector and the point-spread function (PSF) with realistic samples.
+As it is a well-established practice in crystallography to approximate the PSF with a Gaussian~\cite{Dials2018}, the paper subsequently uses Gaussian fits for this purpose.